 Alternatively, Negotiation and Litigation are more traditional methods of resolving divorce and separation than collaborative law and mediation.

-Each of our attorneys has successfully navigated and negotiated settlements.
-They prepare thoroughly for matters that proceed to trial to achieve a fair result for our clients.
+Each of our attorneys have successfully navigated and negotiated settlements.
+They thoroughly prepare for matters that proceed to trial to achieve a fair result for our clients.
 Our team has handled hundreds of such matters in courts throughout Central New York.